jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 Roughly 40% used AI technologies at least somewhat.
 See Figure 17.

-**Figure 17.** *A pie chart showing how much AI and automation was used in 4 security categories, from the respondents that reported extensive use of AI and automation.
-The chart shows the percentage for prevention, detection, investigation, and response.*

-*   **27%** Share of organizations that used AI and automation across 4 security categories.
+![Image of Figure 17.
+From the respondents that reported extensive use of AI and automation; reference chart 14 How much AI and automation did you use in 4 security categories?
+27% Share of organizations that used AI and automation across 4 security categories.]

 ### Extensive use of AI and automation lowered costs
 When AI and automation were used extensively in each of the